 “Girl!
 I was praying for you this morning after I saw a preview you posted and I heard the Lord tell me ‘she has only scratched the surface.’
 Girl it is so true.
 To think this is just the beginning for you blows my mind.
 It’s an honor to watch you flourish into your calling and bless others by your gift.
 You are so anointed, so talented, and I recommend you to everyone.
 Haha love ya bye!”

 Guys, just tears.
-A little background, this is an artist I have been inspired by and admired from the beginning.
-When Emma Kathryn Photography was a mere dream in my head, I was being blessed by this girl’s work and talent before she knew my name.
+I have been inspired by this friend from the beginning.
+When pursuing photography was a mere dream in my head, I was being blessed by this girl’s work and talent before she knew my name.
 Before she contacted me to second shoot for her, before countless weddings together, late delirious nights, and trips to Charlotte and beyond.
 And the way the Lord has used her of all people to mentor me and encourage my heart astounds me.
-I am such a firm believer that the Lord loves surprising us with the small.
+I am such a believer that the Lord loves surprising us with the small.
 He loves gifting us with blessings we don’t ever expect to come our way.
 And this sweet friend has loved on me and championed me and spoken life over my business to the point where I just laugh and say, “Thank you Jesus.”

 So as I have thought about what I wish to carry into 2016, I come to these truths.
 I believe that we were created to love, and walking in that is our highest calling.
 I believe in leaving my couples feeling full, adored, celebrated, worthy and beautiful, just as their Father sees them.
 I long for glimpses of heaven to come with every wedding, session, and bridal consultation, that gives hope and life and joy to the brim that only can come from Him.
 I pray to be intentional with my time and intimately engaged, to get lost in your stories, and to serve my clients well.
 My small contribution, my story and my song.